bytefish/bytefish.github.io/blog/pgbulkinsert_9_api.md

 summary: Introducing the new PgBulkInsert 9.0.0 API.

 PgBulkInsert was written in 2016 and I am happy it has gained some traction in the past 10 years.
-There are quite a few companies using it "under the hood".
+There are quite a few companies using it "under the hood" and it probably eats terabytes day by day.

 So why did I redesign the API and introduced a major breaking change?
 Mainly because the PgBulkInsert API never sat right with me, and I think it was fundamentally broken ever since being released.

 The API didn't need a minor refactoring.

 It needed a completely inverted mental model.

 All code can be found in a Git repository at: